 When it comes to the NFL, no metrics or stats can triumph the importance of individual matchups.
 For example, Carlton Davis may be one of the top cornerbacks in terms of grades and touchdowns allowed, but when he’s matched up with Tyreek Hill (who runs a 40 0.3 seconds faster than Davis), he’s going to be outmatched.
 In the Chiefs’ regular season matchup with the Buccaneers, Hill recorded a staggering 203 receiving yards in the first quarter despite many stats and metrics pointing to Davis being a good matchup for Hill.

 Defensive and offensive schemes are also important to note.
-To take the previous example, Hill was able to record all of those first quarter receiving yards because Tampa Bay defensive coordinator Todd Bowles schemed Davis to be one-on-one with Hill with no top safety help.
+To take the previous example, Hill was able to record all of those first quarter receiving yards because then-Tampa Bay defensive coordinator Todd Bowles schemed Davis to be one-on-one with Hill with no top safety help.
 While schemes are an added layer of complexity, knowing a team’s tendencies can greatly benefit prop bettors.

 Other factors to note are player home-away splits, weather conditions, injuries, and player tendencies in certain environments.
 However, it’s important not to overlook simple “it” factors.
 For example, in a big game or clutch situation, stats and trends go out the window for players like Tom Brady and Aaron Rodgers.
 Sometimes, the best player just steps up to the moment regardless of outside factors.